 It’s not that I haven’t eaten plenty of delicious tofu in my time.
 Back when I worked in New Jersey I literally stalked a vegan food truck for their INSANELY delicious tofu sandwich.
 It made my day every time I saw that truck roll around!

 I was spooked though because I didn’t know how to recreate that crispy outside and perfectly creamy inside.

 How to make perfectly crispy tofu

-If you haven’t eaten a lot of tofu in your time, it’s pretty much a super absorbent blank canvas that soaks up any flavor you coat it in.
+If you haven’t eaten a lot of tofu in your time, it’s pretty much a super absorbent, soy based blank canvas that soaks up any flavor you toss it in.